General Immortus

-General Immortus is a character appearing in American comic books published by DC Comics.
+General Immortus is a fictional character appearing in American comic books published by DC Comics.
 He has also been called "The Forever Soldier" or "The Forever General".

 Publication history

-He first appeared in My Greatest Adventure #80, the first story in the Doom Patrol series, and was created by Arnold Drake, Bob Haney, Bruno Premiani, and Murray Boltinoff.
+Immortus debuted in My Greatest Adventure #80 alongside the Doom Patrol, and was created by Arnold Drake, Bob Haney, Bruno Premiani, and Murray Boltinoff.

 Fictional character biography

 General Immortus is perhaps centuries old, and his origins are shrouded in mystery.
-At some points, it has even been implied that Immortus' origins lie in ancient history.
+At some points, it has even been implied that Immortus' origins lie in ancient history, having claimed on at least one occasion to have been alive at "the Dawn of Man".
 He once owned a diamond mine, the source of much of his current-day wealth, and he killed many of the slave workers to keep the location a secret, which even remains today.
 However, little beyond this information has ever been revealed about Immortus' past.
 His real name has never been revealed, nor his country of origin, although it is implied to be somewhere in Europe.

-Until coming into contact with the Doom Patrol, Immortus had sustained his unnatural long life indefinitely with a highly secretive and life-extending alchemical potion, but Immortus eventually lost the precious formula and was unable to reproduce it, and as his previous stocks began to run out he began to once again age, this time rapidly.
-Immortus hired a young scientist named Niles Caulder to recreate the potion.
+Until coming into contact with the Doom Patrol, Immortus had sustained his unnatural long life indefinitely with a life-extending alchemical potion, but Immortus eventually lost the formula and was unable to reproduce it.
+As his previous stocks began to run out he began to once again age, this time rapidly.
+Immortus hired scientist Niles Caulder to recreate the potion.
 When Caulder discovered Immortus's identity and plan, he sabotaged the "life extending ray" that he had been developing.
-Caulder, as "The Chief" later formed the Doom Patrol specifically to combat one of Immortus' later schemes.
+Caulder, as "The Chief", formed the Doom Patrol specifically to combat one of Immortus' later schemes.

-Thereafter, most of General Immortus' schemes were to sustain his longevity by finding a substitute for the elixir of life he had lost.
-Thus, he funded and became the leader of a highly secretive criminal syndicate to steal ancient tomes and mystical artifacts for the purpose of sustaining Immortus' unnatural long life.
+Most of Immortus' schemes involve him sustaining his longevity by finding a substitute for the elixir of life he had lost.
+He founds and leads a secretive criminal syndicate to steal ancient tomes and mystical artifacts and sustain his life.
 This syndicate is militaristic, hence Immortus' title of "general", and not unlike the Thule Society in its philosophy and dabbling in the occult.
-From time to time thereafter, Immortus sparred with the Doom Patrol, usually in an effort to obtain the results of the Chief's life-extension research, or the Doom Patrol intercepted Immortus as he attempted to steal ancient mystical artifacts.

-Immortus was a one-time member of the Brotherhood of Evil, a group formed largely to combat the Doom Patrol.